Products of manifolds with fibered corners: Fibered corners

-In a similar manner, if $H > X$ and $G > Y$ are such that $f_\sharp(H) = g_\sharp(G) = Z$, then the commutative diagram
+In a similar manner, if $G > X$ and $H > Y$ are such that $f_\sharp(G) = g_\sharp(H) = Z$, then the commutative diagram

-obtained from Lemma~\ref{L:main_lemma_normal} shows that $\Np H \ttimes_Z \Np G$ admits a natural map to $C_X(\bfb H) \ttimes_{\bfb Z} C_Y(\bfb G)$, restricting over a point of which shows that the fiber may be identified with $\bff H \ttimes_{\bff Z} \bff G$.
-The restriction to $\tlift{H}{G}_Z$ maps over the face $\bfb H \jtimes_{X,Y,Z} \bfb G \subset C_X(\bfb H) \ttimes_{\bfb Z} C_Y(\bfb G)$, giving the result in this case.
+obtained from Lemma~\ref{L:main_lemma_normal} shows that $\Np G \ttimes_Z \Np H$ admits a natural map to $C_X(\bfb G) \ttimes_{\bfb Z} C_Y(\bfb H)$, restricting over a point of which shows that the fiber may be identified with $\bff G \ttimes_{\bff Z} \bff H$.
+The restriction to $\tlift{G}{H}_Z$ maps over the face $\bfb G \jtimes_{X,Y,Z} \bfb H \subset C_X(\bfb G) \ttimes_{\bfb Z} C_Y(\bfb H)$, giving the result in this case.

-In all other cases, $\tlift{H}{G}_Z \cong H \ttimes_{E} G$, where $E = f_\sharp(H) = g_\sharp(G) \in \Mtot(Z)$, fits into the diagram
+In all other cases, $\tlift{G}{H}_Z \cong G \ttimes_{K} H$, where $K = f_\sharp(G) = g_\sharp(H) \in \M 1(Z)$, fits into the diagram

-and consequently maps naturally to $\bfb H \ttimes_{\bfb E} \bfb G$, and restriction over a point in the latter shows that the fiber satisfies the universal property of $\bff H \ttimes_{\bff E} \bff G$, proving the result in these cases.
+and consequently maps naturally to $\bfb G \ttimes_{\bfb K} \bfb H$, and restriction over a point in the latter shows that the fiber satisfies the universal property of $\bff G \ttimes_{\bff K} \bff H$, proving the result in these cases.

-Note that in all cases, the boundary fibration just described coincides with the restriction to $\tlift{H}{G}_Z$ of the boundary fibration $\bfib{H,G}$ on $\tlift{H}{G}$.
-This is clear in all cases, except perhaps the last case when $(H,G) > (X,Y)$, but in that case the diagram of relevant maps
+Note that in all cases, the fibration just described coincides with the restriction to $\tlift{G}{H}_Z$ of the fibration $\bfib{G,H}$ on $\tlift{G}{H}$.
+This is clear in all cases, except perhaps the last case when $(G,H) > (X,Y)$, but in that case the diagram of relevant maps

-leads to the natural map $\Np H \ttimes_{\Np E} \Np G \to C_X(\bfb H) \ttimes_{C_Z(\bfb E)} C_Y(\bfb G)$, and arguing as in the proof of Theorem~\ref{T:bhs_of_fib_prod} shows that the relevant boundary face of $C_X(\bfb H) \ttimes_{C_Z(\bfb E)} C_Y(\bfb G)$ satisfies the universal property of $\bfb H \ttimes_{\bfb E} \bfb G$, to which the restriction to $\tlift{H}{G}_Z$ maps.
+leads to the natural map $\Np G \ttimes_{\Np K} \Np H \to C_X(\bfb G) \ttimes_{C_Z(\bfb K)} C_Y(\bfb H)$, and arguing as in the proof of Theorem~\ref{T:bhs_of_fib_prod} shows that the relevant boundary face of $C_X(\bfb G) \ttimes_{C_Z(\bfb K)} C_Y(\bfb H)$ satisfies the universal property of $\bfb G \ttimes_{\bfb K} \bfb H$, to which the restriction to $\tlift{G}{H}_Z$ maps.

-The fc-class of boundary defining functions of $X\ttimes_Z Y$ are inherited by restriction from the class on $X\ttimes Y$, and the fact that these are good with respect to the boundary fibrations described amounts to rigidity of all maps just described with respect to the fc-equivalence classes on $\Np H$, $\Np G$, and so on. \end{proof}
+The fc-equivalence classes of boundary defining functions of $X\ttimes_Z Y$ are inherited by restriction from the classes on $X\ttimes Y$, and the fact that these are good with respect to the fibrations described amounts to rigidity of all maps just described with respect to the fc-equivalence classes on $\Np G$, $\Np H$, and so on. \end{proof}